alnoki/AAAAAA/doc/setup/concepts/tools.rst

 Sphinx
 ******

-:std:doc:`Sphinx <sphinx:intro>` is the engine used to create all the documentation for :term:`AAAAAA` and even for :std:doc:`Python itself <python:tutorial/index>`.
-Sphinx uses the :std:doc:`reStructuredText <sphinx:usage/restructuredtext/basics>` (``reST``) markup language.
-The :ref:`table of contents <sphinx:toctree-directive>` feature provides a linearly navigable structure that ensures access to all pages of documentation
+:std:doc:`Sphinx <sphinx:intro>` is the documentation engine that creates all the documentation for :term:`AAAAAA` and even for :std:doc:`Python itself <python:tutorial/index>`.
+Sphinx is built on the :ref:`tools-restructured-text` (``reST``) markup language

+:std:doc:`Sphinx <sphinx:intro>` has a
+:ref:`table of contents <sphinx:toctree-directive>` feature, which provides a linearly navigable structure that ensures access to all pages of documentation.
+:term:`AAAAAA` are documented using the
+:std:doc:`Read the Docs Sphinx Theme <rtd-sphinx-theme:index>`, which provides a mobile-friendly viewing experience with a modern look

 A list of common :term:`AAAAAA` usage examples is at :ref:`Sphinx procedures <sphinx-procedures>`